striblab/strib-icons/README.md

 ## License

 All images, content are copyright material of Star Tribune and require permission for re-use.
-Other code or similar assets fall under the `LICENSE.code` license.
+Other code or similar assets fall under the `LICENSE` license.